wijo2/DustScripts/README.md

 first the settings:

 IsConvex: this is on by default because 99% of the time you should build your collision in such a way that this can be on, though it is completely possible to unknowingly violate this rule.
 What this setting does is that it disables layering between the quads of the cluster, which is incredibly important because all checks between quads in a node cluster would usually be slow short checks (explained below).
 But what this means is that if you build a nodecluster in a way where, if looked at the right way, 2 visible faces might overlap, those faces have a 50/50 chance of being the wrong way arund.
 If you are in a situation where you need to have this kind of collision, you should have 2 NCs instead and join them with ctrl+j.
+For example the collision I made in the earlier example video would not meet the requirements for this to be on.

 simplerLayering: as the tooltip says, this is a just-in-case setting if an optimisation doesn't hold up for some reason.
 Consult me if you think you might need to turn this off.